Can a Settlement Agreement Be Withdrawn?

 Conclusion

-Changing or withdrawing from a settlement agreement has significant implications on your future rights and benefits.
+Changing or withdrawing from a settlement agreement has significant implications for your future rights and benefits.
 Be sure to explore all the options and discuss the pros and cons with an experienced attorney before making any decision.

 Going through with workers' compensation claims and settlement agreements shouldn't be dealt with on your own.
 You need the help of a skilled work accident lawyer to guide you throughout the process.
 Pacific Workers', The Lawyers for Injured Workers, is the kind of partner you need to back you up and your claims.
 We represent injured workers throughout Northern California.
 Call us at (800) 606-6999 for a free consultation today.